 1. A born-again child of God (John 3:5).
 A genuinely converted person of clean wholesome spiritual life, witnessing to the lost at every opportunity and having a sincere love for souls.

-2. A Baptist by conviction, holding membership in a World Baptist Fellowship church or an approved Baptist church and being familiar with both Baptist polity and policies and Baptist history and distinctives.
+2. A Baptist by conviction, holding membership in an approved Independent Baptist church (in both name and practice) and being familiar with both Baptist polity and policies and Baptist history and distinctives.
 (Note: It is understood and expected that the local churches reproduced under the leadership of WBF missionaries will be identified as Baptist in both name and practice.)

 3. In the English speaking countries of the world, our missionaries will teach and preach exclusively from the King James Version of the Bible.
 When distributing Bibles in the English language, every effort should be made to exclusively distribute the King James Version of the Bible.
 This is not only by reason of conviction, but for the sake of consistency in teaching and in encouraging Bible memorization.